 Disinfecting wipes perform a critical role in protecting employees today.
 When properly used, they disinfect surfaces, eliminating the transfer of germs and viruses.
 Often the disinfectant is combined with cleaning agents to clean and disinfect in one step.

-Disinfectant wipes are not intended for hands.
-Hand sanitizer or hand sanitizing wipes with alcohol are the recommended products for hand sanitization.
+Disinfecting wipes are not intended for hands.
+Hand sanitizer or hand sanitizing wipes with alcohol are the recommended products for hand sanitization wipers.

-Disinfectants are available in a variety of packaging options, offering different disinfecting chemicals targeting different environments and applications, as explained below.
-It is always critical to read and follow disinfectant instructions and warnings.
+Disinfecting wipes are available in a variety of packaging options, offering different disinfecting chemicals targeting different environments and germs, as explained below.
+It is always important to read and follow disinfectant instructions and warnings.

 All disinfectants require a certain dwell time (time sitting on a surface) to kill pathogens, varying depending on the disinfectant and the pathogen being targeted.
 Disinfectants are often simply allowed to air dry on surfaces, avoiding the toweling off of the disinfectant before its necessary dwell time.